 - Unwitting Pawn: Mace dies in an attempt first to arrest and then just kill Chancellor Palpatine, which is not only unsuccessful, but also provides Palpatine with ammunition for his claims that the Jedi attacked first.
 In a double irony, he also ends up making The Chosen One (Anakin), whom he himself had doubts about already, switch his allegiance to the man he attempted to "assassinate".

-- World's Best Warrior: He is the single greatest fighter in the Jedi Order at the time of his death, having cornered and pretty much submitted Darth Sidious when three other members of the Jedi Council were cut down in seconds (although it is perennially ambiguous if Sidious was beaten for real or only threw the fight).
-His only real peers at the time were Yoda (whom Windu may or may not be superior to according to conflicting sources) and Anakin (who's the Chosen One).
+- World's Best Warrior: He is the single greatest fighter in the Jedi Order at the time of his death, having cornered and subdued Darth Sidious when three other members of the Jedi Council were cut down in seconds (although it is perennially ambiguous if Sidious was beaten for real or only threw the fight).
+His only real peers at the time were Yoda (whom Windu may or may not be superior to according to conflicting sources), Dooku, Anakin (who's the Chosen One), and maybe Obi-Wan.

 Master Plo Koon